geographyclub/base-maps/README.md

 My library of ready-to-use base maps.

-Color hillshade rasters made by combining elevation and hydrobasins.
+Hillshade rasters made by combining elevation and hydrobasins.

 Svg files of popular geographic datasets.